hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 1. Set the following metadata on the source container:
   * X-Container-Sync-To.
 This is the full path name of the destination, e.g.  https://region-b.geo-1.objects.hpcloudsvc.com/v1/12345987654321/dest
-  * X-Container-Sync-Secret.
+  * X-Container-Sync-Key.
 This is the value of the shared secret value, e.g. "our-secret"

 2. Set the following metadata on the destination container:
-  * X-Container-Sync-Secret.
+  * X-Container-Sync-Key.
 This is the value of the shared secret value, e.g. "our-secret"

 Notice that you do not need to tell the destination container the name of the source container.